@sigx/ssr-islands · Stable

 • The surrounding article ships zero client JS.

-Using islands always involves the same trio (from the package's own quick-start):
+Using islands always involves the same pair (from the package's own quick-start):

 // 1.
-Server — register the plugin on your SSR instance
+Server — install the pack on your app

 import { createSSR } from '@sigx/server-renderer';